Glass Spider Tour: Ticket sales and attendance

-Demand for tickets to the tour was high: the September 3 show at Sullivan Stadium in Massachusetts set a record for quickest sellout at that venue, a record matched by U2 and unsurpassed until The Who sold 100,000 tickets to two shows there in less than eight hours in 1989.
-For one venue, Bowie sold $3 million in tickets to three shows in 90 minutes.
+Demand for tickets to the tour was high: the 3 September show at Sullivan Stadium in Massachusetts set a record for quickest sellout at that venue, a record matched by U2 and unsurpassed until The Who sold 100,000 tickets to two shows there in less than eight hours in 1989.
+Star magazine reported that, for one venue, Bowie sold $3 million in tickets to three shows in 90 minutes.
 The concert drew the largest crowd ever to see a concert in Ottawa, Ontario, Canada at the time.
 Advance sales for the Australian leg of the tour was $8.6 million, surpassing even Michael Jackson's advance sales for the Australian leg of his "Bad" concert tour (estimated at $4.5 million).
+In the UK, ticket sales were made available via a relatively new ticket and credit card hotline, with one promoter estimating that 70% of tickets were sold that way.
+Ticket sales for the shows in Amsterdam were marred by "riots" in which some people were pushed through the windows of ticket offices in the crush to buy tickets.

-Writers have estimated that by the conclusion of the tour between two and six million people had attended, with another source suggesting that three million fans saw the tour worldwide.
+Contemporary journalists estimated that by the conclusion of the tour between two and six million people had attended, and David Currie, the author of a book about the European leg of the tour, suggested that over three million fans saw the tour worldwide.

-Four of the tour's shows were among the top 20 highest grossing concert shows of 1987 in the US, and at the end of 1987 it was estimated that the entire tour grossed more than $50 million.
-In 1991, it was estimated that each show of the tour grossed $1 million, for roughly $86 million over the course of the tour (or approximately $ today, adjusted for inflation).
+Four of the tour's shows were among the top 20 highest-grossing concert shows of 1987 in the US, and at the end of 1987 it was estimated that the entire tour grossed more than $50 million.
+In 1991, it was estimated that each show of the tour grossed $1 million, for roughly $86 million over the course of the tour, or approximately $ today, adjusted for inflation.